ARM-software/armnn/src/armnnTfParser/TensorFlowSupport.md

 **multiply**

 The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of scalars and 1D tensors.
 See the TensorFlow [multiply documentation](https://www.tensorflow.org/api_docs/python/tf/multiply) for more information.

-**placeholder**

- The parser only supports the NHWC data format in the input layer.
-See the TensorFlow [placeholder documentation](https://www.tensorflow.org/api_docs/python/tf/placeholder) for more information.

 **realdiv**

 The parser does not support all forms of [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of scalars and 1D tensors.
 See the TensorFlow [realdiv documentation](https://www.tensorflow.org/api_docs/python/tf/realdiv) for more information.

 **reshape**